The product safety landscape

 - monitoring local and international consumer product safety issues

 - engaging with industry, standards making bodies, injury prevention agencies and other regulators

 - putting regulatory controls in place where necessary.

 While we provide policy advice and implement regulations regarding products under the Fair Trading Act, enforcement in this area is undertaken by the:

 - Commerce Commission (in-market) — www.comcom.govt.nz(external link)

-- NZ Customs Service (at the border) — www.customs.govt.nz(external link).
+- New Zealand Customs Service (at the border) — www.customs.govt.nz(external link)